Paracetamol 500mg and Codeine phosphate 8mg

 Rapid Soluble: AUST R 50138

-PANADEINE and The Panadeine Vibration are trade marks of the GlaxoSmithKline group of companies.
+PANADEINE and The Panadeine Vibration are trade marks of the GSK group of companies or its licensor.

 Helpful Advice on Managing Strong Pain